consuldemocracy/consuldemocracy/docs/en/features/oauth.md

-# OAuth
+# Authentication with external services (OAuth)

-You can configure authentication services with external OAuth providers, right now Twitter, Facebook, Google and Wordpress are supported.
+You can configure authentication services with external OAuth providers.
+Right now, Twitter, Facebook, Google, Wordpress and SAML are supported.

 ## 1. Create an App on the platform

-For each platform, go to their developers section and follow their guides to create an app.
+For Twitter, Facebook, Google and Wordpress, go to their developers section and follow their guides to create an app.
+For SAML, you'll have to configure an Identity Provider (IdP).

 ## 2. Set the authentication URL of your Consul Democracy installation